Socratacom/marketing-site/README.md

 Additional Plugins Used
 ---
 - The Events Calendar
+- BugMeBar
 - Disqus Comment System
-- FacetWP
-- SearchWP
+- Co-Authors Plus
 - TineMCE Advanced
-- Useful Banner Manager
-- WordPress SEO
+- Yoast SEO
-- WP-PageNavi
 - WP Google Tag Manager
+- WP HTML Author Bio
+- WP Migrate DB Pro
+- WP Migrate DB Pro Media Files
+- WP Security Audit Log
+- WP User Avatar

 Change History
 ---
+- V2.0.0 - This is version replaces the Thesis framework with the Sage/Bootstrap framework.
 - V1.2.0 - This is the final stage of master before the deployment of v2.
 - V1.1.0 - Removed the Events section from the site.
 - v1.0.0 - This is the initial repository upload of the current live site.